unelg/CutLang/README.md

 ## <a name="faq-where-to-find-an-example-ntuple"></a> Where to find an example ntuple ?
 Ntuple files are kept in CLA directory

-## <a name="faq-where-to-find-an-example-ntuple"></a> Where to find an example adl ?
+## <a name="faq-where-to-find-an-example-ntuple"></a> Where to find an example adl files ?
-Example adl files are kept in runs directory
+Example adl files are kept in runs directory, you can also check out the repository at https://github.com/ADL4HEP/ADLLHCanalyses

 # <a name="contributing"></a> Contributing